simonehagey/orbdot/docs/source/model_fitting.rst

     # initialize the StarPlanet class
     wasp12 = StarPlanet('settings_files/WASP-12_settings.json')

-See section REF for a description of the settings file and other files that it points to.
+See section :ref:`settings-file` for a description of the settings file and other files that it points to.

+.. _running_model_fits:

 Running Model Fits
 ==================
-To run a model fit is to call one of the following methods with a list of the parameters that you want to vary.
-That’s it!
-So you just need to give any set of free parameters that you want, given that they are part of the physical model you are fitting.
-Another awesome thing is that the list of free parameters can be given in any order, so you never have to remember what order they go in!
+To run the model fitting routines one of the following methods must be called on the :class:`~orbdot.star_planet.StarPlanet` object, depending on the type of data to be fit.

 .. autosummary::
    :nosignatures: